JE-CM/Organized-Storage/user_stories.md

 # User Story #1

-## API
+## Create an API (Application Programmer Interface)

-- As an User
+- As a front-end developer
-- Want to be able to access to back end throw the API
+- Want to be able to access the back-end of the system through an API
-- For acces to data program
+- For access to data program

 ## SAMPLE TASKS FOR REFERENCE

-### TASK a) Create a minimal API that can answer a request
+### TASK a) Create a minimal API that can answer answer a dummy request
 ASSIGNEE: Esteban
-DESCRIPTION:

 ### TASK b) Improve the API with the various operations required by the program
-DESCRIPTION:
+DESCRIPTION: TBD
-ASSIGNEE:
+ASSIGNEE:  TBD

 # User Story #2

-## API Access Control
+## Add API Access Control

-- As an Admin
+- As an admin
-- Want to be able to control how can access to the APi
+- Want to be able to control who can access the API
-- For control how can be ban or not
+- For limiting improper usage (prevent spam to API) and ensuring that source IP is as expected

 # User Story #3